Baretank/vena-etl-tool/README.md

 1. Check that your credentials in `.env` are correct
 2. Verify that your CSV file is properly formatted
 3. Ensure you have the correct template ID
+4. For multi-import, make sure your file patterns match the actual files
-4. Review the error logs in `logs/error.jsonl`
+5. Review the logs for detailed error messages

 ## Making the Script Executable (Unix/Linux/Mac)